jamielliottg/Berry-Bash/instructions/5-customization.md

 1.  **New data.** You can create a new dataset for your skill that *isn't* related to berries.
 In fact, if you have the relevant information and pictures, you can change it however you like!

-    1.  **Open a copy of index.js.** If you haven't already downloaded the code for this project, [you can find a copy of index.js here on GitHub](https://github.com/jamielliottg/BerryBible/blob/master/lambda/custom/index.js).
+    1.  **Open a copy of index.js.** If you haven't already downloaded the code for this project, [you can find a copy of index.js here on GitHub](../lambda/custom/index.js).
 You can use a simple, lightweight code editor like [Atom](http://atom.io), [Sublime Text](http://sublimetext.com), or [VSCode](http://code.visualstudio.com), but you also have the option to edit the code directly in your Lambda function.

     2.  **Search for the comment "/////////Code data"**  Below this is the data for our skill.
 You can see that there are different arrays for different values related to each individual item; these are used to create objects later on.
 If you want to add more properties, just create another array and ensure it's added to the constructor in the 'createBerry' function.

-    3.  **Experiment with render template types**  The code at the moment uses a few types of body templates and list templates, but you can see that we have quite the selection available over here.
-Feel free to substitute any in the code to see how it looks; as an example, add a statement to the 'bodyTemplateMaker' function like so:
+    3.  **Experiment with render template types**  The code at the moment uses a few types of body templates and list templates, but you can see that we have quite the selection available over [here](https://developer.amazon.com/docs/custom-skills/display-interface-reference.html).

-    if (pBodyTemplateType == 6)
-        bodyTemplate = new Alexa.templateBuilders.BodyTemplate6Builder();

-- And then call the function as needed like so:

-    bodyTemplateMaker(**6**, pImg, pTitle, pText1, pText2, pOutputSpeech, pReprompt)

     4.  **Consider using built-in slot values.** We recommend considering data from the built-in slot values provided by Amazon.
 You still need to build your entire dataset, but using values from the built-in slots will make your work in the next few steps easier.
 We have provided a few examples below, but you can see the [entire list of built-in slot values here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/built-in-intent-ref/slot-type-reference#list-types).